koush/AnyKernel/README.md

 ```

 __do.devicecheck=1__ specified requires at least device.name1 to be present.
 This should match ro.product.device or ro.build.product for your device.
 There is support for up to 5 device.name# properties.

-__do.initd=1__ will create the init.d directory in /system/etc/init.d/ and apply 755 permissions.

 __do.modules=1__ will push the contents of the module directory to /system/lib/modules/ and apply 644 permissions.